 The Xi Omicron Chapter of Delta Zeta (ΔΖ) has been a member of Loyola Marymount University’s sorority community since 1986.
-Delta Zeta upholds the values of academic excellence, leadership development and service to others.
-The women of Delta Zeta aim to create life long friendships that encourage one another to reach their highest potential and enrich the lives of the one’s around them.
-Focusing their strengths on their national philanthropy, the Starkey Hearing Foundation, Delta Zeta women strive to support those with imparied hearing and speech.
+Delta Zeta upholds the values of academic excellence, leadership development, and service to others.
+The women of Delta Zeta aim to create lifelong friendships that encourage one another to reach their highest potential and enrich the lives of the ones around them.
+Focusing their strengths on their national philanthropy, the Starkey Hearing Foundation, Delta Zeta women strive to support those with impaired hearing and speech.
 Each year the Xi Omicron chapter hosts various philanthropic events such as; Hot Wings for Hearing and Diamond Dash, along with other volunteer opportunities with local partners: Painted Turtle Camp and No Limits!

 Kappa Alpha Theta (ΚΑΘ) received its charter at Loyola Marymount University in 2000.
 The Zeta Omega chapter of Theta here at LMU is full of leading women who exemplify the widest influence for good.
 Theta's strive for personal excellence in all areas of womanhood.
 Zeta Omega takes pride in excellent scholarship, as well as sisterhood and philanthropic involvement that allows every sister to be highly involved in not only Theta, but in life at LMU as well.